 What’s the Difference Between a Journalist, a Copywriter, and an Author?
 (And Why it’s Important to Know in the Online Era)

 This is a question commonly asked but rarer is an answer provided.
 ‘What is the difference?’ is a question many clients can have when looking to hire, and it is also something many new writers ponder when starting out.
-Sure, the roles of a journalist, copywriter, and author all involve writing, but the way in which their daily work is approach is very different.
+Sure, the roles of a journalist, copywriter, and author all involve writing, but the way in which their daily work is approached is very different.
 Especially in the online age.

-In the era of the Google search engine it’s not news clarity has often come at expense of clarity.
+In the era of the Google search engine it’s not news clarity has often come at expense of accessibility.
 This is true for all parties in the writing business, from the creator, to the publisher, to the distributor.
 This can be complicated even more of by the rise of eCommerce and online business which makes it possible for someone to be a creator, publisher, and distributor all in one (themselves separate roles, but best discussed in a future article).
 Wearing many hats is no bad thing.
 In fact, there are strong arguments to be made for professionals to hold a diverse skill set in the era of disruption.

 Where it’s complicated is when these roles are confused.
 This means broader access to professionals and skills doesn’t deliver greater productivity via diversification, but instead poses great challenges.
 An employer looking to hire an employee or independent contractor for work may find it really difficult to write an ad that properly details who they need for a project, and what skills they need to bring with them.